HarryBeadle/speedcrunch/doc/manual/devguide/docguide.rst

   things with simple markup elements.
 So for instance, when referring to an executable program, use the ``program`` role (``:program:`speedcrunch```).

+* Headings should be title-cased.
+That means in a heading, you should capitalize

+  - The first word.
+  - All nouns, verbs, adjectives, adverbs, and pronouns.
+  - All words that are four letters or longer.

+  [title-case]_

 * Don't write the manual as if just for one specific version of SpeedCrunch.
 Instead, document when a feature was introduced or what changed between SpeedCrunch versions.
 This keeps the latest version of the documentation relevant even for older SpeedCrunch versions and helps avoid